portovep/pabloporto.me/content/posts/advent-of-security-2022.md

 -   Enable a second factor authentication method using the services we configured during day two.
 -   If the online service has a phone number associated with it, make sure is up to date and it is a phone number that you have access to.
 -   For online services with mobile apps (like bank accounts, email, etc), make sure those apps are protected with an additional PIN or biometric authentication mechanism.
 Some smarphones allow to add this extra layer of security even if the native app doesn't support it.

+## Day 7 - Enable storage encryption for your physical devices

+The challenge for day seven is to review if the storage encryption option is enabled in our devices.
+Storage encryption ensures that our [data at rest is protected](https://securitystudio.com/data-at-rest-vs-data-in-transit/) even if our devices get lost or stolen.
+We can use the list of physical assets created in day five to prioritize the devices that need to be protected.

+Some devices already ship with this option enabled, for example my phone running on Android 12.
+Other devices like portable SSD disks may ship with third party software that allows you to encrypt them.

+In some cases, like when you use FileVault on MacOS, you will have to generate a recovery code.
+You can save this code in a secure place like your password manager.